freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 Download and verify Qubes OS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-.. note:: Qubes OS recently released version ``4.1``, which is not yet supported by SecureDrop Workstation.
-While we are working on a compatible release, please make sure to download and install Qubes OS ``4.0.4``.

-On the working computer, download the Qubes OS ISO for version ``4.0.4`` from `https://www.qubes-os.org/downloads/ <https://www.qubes-os.org/downloads/#qubes-release-4-0-4>`_.
-The ISO is 4.5GB approximately, and may take some time to download based on the speed of your Internet connection.
+On the working computer, download the Qubes OS ISO for version ``4.1`` from `https://www.qubes-os.org/downloads/ <https://www.qubes-os.org/downloads/#qubes-release-4-1-0>`_.
+The ISO is 5.6 GiB approximately, and may take some time to download based on the speed of your Internet connection.

 Follow the linked instructions to `verify the ISO <https://www.qubes-os.org/security/verifying-signatures/#how-to-verify-detached-pgp-signatures-on-qubes-isos>`_.